Derived unique key per transaction

 In cryptography, Derived Unique Key Per Transaction (DUKPT) is a key management scheme in which for every transaction, a unique key is used which is derived from a fixed key.
 Therefore, if a derived key is compromised, future and past transaction data are still protected since the next or prior keys cannot be determined easily.

-DUKPT is specified in ANSI X9.24 part 1.
+The current (as of May 2024) version of the standard (ANSI X9.24-3-2017) was released in 2017.
+It is based on the AES encryption algorithm and is recommended for new implementations.

+This article is about the original variant of DUKPT that is based on the TDEA encryption algorithm and is described in the Appendix C of ANSI X9.24-3-2017.

 Overview

 DUKPT allows the processing of the encryption to be moved away from the devices that hold the shared secret.
 The encryption is done with a derived key, which is not re-used after the transaction.
 DUKPT is used to encrypt electronic commerce transactions.
 While it can be used to protect information between two companies or banks, it is typically used to encrypt PIN information acquired by Point-Of-Sale (POS) devices.

 DUKPT is not itself an encryption standard; rather it is a key management technique.
 The features of the DUKPT scheme are: